Yuuvis-US/youtubeDemo/README.md

 # yuuvis® Youtube Demo

-This houses the yuuvis youtube demo It is ran with Python.
+This houses the Python yuuvis youtube demo.

 1. You will need to have Python 3.7 or higher installed on your machine first.
 You can also download it here if not [https://www.python.org/downloads/](https://www.python.org/downloads/)